jgoulah/mastering-failure/oscon2015.md

 Any comments about the item?

-^ further description of issue and how it may be mitigated if it does happen (short/long term)
+^ further description of the issue and how it may be mitigated if it does happen (short/long term)

 ---